 Repeat the cross-validation procedure and observe the model performance now.

-Note that this will take substantially more time, due to the larger number of features, but it will probably take only a few minutes.
+Note that this will take substantially more time, due to the larger number of features, but it will probably take less than 10 minutes.
 So, does the average cross-validation testing performance improve with the interaction features?
 Is regularization useful?

 Note